Git-hSin/DeliveryMachineLearning/README.md

 ## Sources

-#### Keyed-in data from our employees in the Data Entry department.
+Keyed-in data from our employees in the Data Entry department.

 ## Procedures

-* Filter data into categorical and calculatable tables.
+* Filter data into categorical and calculable tables.
 Primary key between the two is Account

 ## Technologies Used